Cemeteries

 Urn graves

 Choice of urn graves are allocated for a utilisation period of 30 years.
 The size of a double urn grave is usually 1.00 m x 1.00 m and it is possible to bury two more urns.
-Choice of urn graves are designed and maintained by the relatives.
+Choice of urn graves are designed and maintained by the next of kin.
 New burial periods are offset against existing periods of use.

 Graves in rows